NU-Academics/Blended-Neural-Networks-BLENNs-/README.md

 - TensorFlow team for deep learning framework
 - SHAP developers for model interpretability tools
 - Financial computing community for continuous inspiration
+- Dr.Tsapara for her valuable Review and detecting that i have strenght in this area of research
+- Dr.Hamzah for his valuable input and constant review and suggestions.

 ---